Soligenix – Consenus Indicates Potential 239.3% Upside

-Soligenix found using ticker (SNGX) now have 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 7.25 and 3 with a mean TP of 4.75.
-With the stocks previous close at 1.4 this is indicating there is a potential upside of 239.3%.
-There is a 50 day moving average of 1.96 and the 200 day MA is 1.67.
-The company has a market capitalisation of $36m.
+Soligenix with ticker code (SNGX) now have 3 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 7.25 and 3 calculating the average target price we see 4.75.
+With the stocks previous close at 1.4 this would indicate that there is a potential upside of 239.3%.
+The 50 day moving average now sits at 1.78 and the 200 day MA is 1.69.
+The market capitalisation for the company is $37m.
 Visit the company website at: http://www.soligenix.com

 Soligenix, a late-stage biopharmaceutical company, focuses on developing and commercializing products to treat rare diseases in the United States.
 It operates in two segments, BioTherapeutics and Vaccines/BioDefense.
 The BioTherapeutics segment develops SGX301, a photodynamic therapy, which is in Phase 3 clinical trial to treat cutaneous T-cell lymphoma; and SGX942, an innate defense regulator technology which is in Phase 3 clinical trial to treat oral mucositis in head and neck cancer.
 This segment also offers proprietary formulations of oral beclomethasone 17,21-dipropionate, which is in Phase 1/2 clinical trial for the prevention/treatment of gastrointestinal (GI) disorders characterized by severe inflammation, including pediatric Crohn’s disease and acute radiation enteritis.
 The Vaccines/BioDefense segment is involved in the development of RiVax, a ricin toxin vaccine candidate, which has completed Phase 1a and 1b clinical trials for the treatment of vaccine against ricin toxin poisoning; OrbeShield, a GI acute radiation syndrome (GI ARS) therapeutic candidate, which is in pre-clinical stage to treat therapeutics against GI ARS; and SGX943, a melioidosis therapeutic candidate that is in pre-clinical stage for the treatment of emerging and/or antibiotic-resistant infectious diseases, as well as ThermoVax, which is indicated for the thermostability of aluminum adjuvanted vaccine for ricin.
 The company was formerly known as DOR BioPharma and changed its name to Soligenix in 2009.
 Soligenix was incorporated in 1987 and is headquartered in Princeton, New Jersey.